brimlar/simple-web-slideshow/README.md

 Simple Web Slideshow

-This project will be licensed under the GPL Version 3.
+This project is licensed under the GPL Version 3.

 The intended use for this program will be to take an assortment of image files, resize them to a desired